-Parrots and mammals share similar characteristics, leading to confusion over their scientific classification.
+Mammals and parrots share characteristics, leading to confusion over their scientific classification.

-Parrots aren’t mammals but birds of the aves class and the order Psittaciformes.
+Parrots are birds of the aves class and the order Psittaciformes, not mammals.

-However, parrots are also vertebrates with bones and a spine, sharing this characteristic with mammals, leading people to believe that parrots are mammals, not birds.
+However, they’re also vertebrates with bones and a spine, sharing this characteristic with mammals.
+This leads people to believe that parrots are mammals.

 There are numerous parrot species, and they don’t all belong to the same family.

-Parrots’ classification determines that they’re in the aves class.
-Live Science explains that parrots are members of the order Psittaciformes and the family Psittacidae.
+The classification of parrots is aves.
+Live Science explains that parrots belong to the order Psittaciformes and the family Psittacidae.

-Birds must have a curved beak (sometimes called hookbills) to be classified as a parrot.
-They must also have zygodactyl feet consisting of 4 toes on each foot, 2 of which point forward and two backward.
+Birds classified as parrots must have a curved beak (hookbills).
+They must also have zygodactyl feet, consisting of four toes on each foot, two of which point forward and two backward.

-• The uropygial gland (the preen gland) is a two-lobed gland found on the upper side of the tail and is used for grooming.
+- The uropygial gland (the preen gland) is a two-lobed gland found on the upper side of the tail and is used for preening.

-• Laterally placed eyes, which means the eyes are on either side of the parrot’s head.
+- Laterally placed eyes, which means the eyes are on either side of the head.

-• Feathers on the body, which are usually bright and colorful.
+- Feathers on the body, which are bright and colorful.

 Psittacoidea